CHFR-wide/my-site/content/posts/making-a-part-for-the-bocchi-collab/index.md

 I tried to make the disconnect between the two halves evident in the audio "なんちゃって [...] どうでもいいじゃん" and in the visuals (I'm not quoting what I wrote there).
 The idea behind this was "the heavier section is over, you can relax a bit now".

 My audio work is not the most interesting to dissect, so I don't think there's a lot to say about it.
-Well, I discover that using my tablet to draw the pitch in Vocalshifter was a viable thing to do, but aside from that, I didn't really pull any magic trick or anything.
+Well, I discovered that using my tablet to draw the pitch in Vocalshifter was a viable thing to do, but aside from that, I didn't really pull any magic trick or anything.

 # The visuals